epoplavskis/photon-pump/README.rst

 Reading with Asynchronous Generators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can page through a stream manually by using the `from_event_number` argument of :meth:`~photonpump.Client.get`, but it's simpler to use the :meth:`~photonpump.Client.iter` method, which returns an asynchronous generator.
+We can page through a stream manually by using the `from_event_number` argument of `~photonpump.Client.get`, but it's simpler to use the `~photonpump.Client.iter` method, which returns an asynchronous generator.
 By default, `iter` will read from the beginning to the end of a stream, and then stop.
-As with `get`, you can set the :class:`~photon.messages.StreamDirection`, or use `from_event` to control the result:
+As with `get`, you can set the `~photon.messages.StreamDirection`, or use `from_event` to control the result:

     >>> async for event in conn.iter(stream):
     >>>     print (event)